In growing tide, civilians flee north Gaza or shelter at hospital as Israel, Hamas battle in city

 DEIR AL-BALAH, Gaza Strip -- Crowds of Palestinian families stretching as far as the eye could see walked out of Gaza City and surrounding areas toward the south Thursday to escape Israeli airstrikes and ground troops battling Hamas militants in dense urban neighborhoods.
 Others joined tens of thousands taking shelter at the city's biggest hospital, not far from the fighting.

 Gaza's largest city is the focus of Israel's campaign to crush Hamas following its deadly Oct.
 7 incursion -- and the Israeli military says Hamas' main command center is located in and under the Shifa Hospital complex.
-The militant group and hospital staff deny that claim.
+The militant group and hospital staff deny that claim, saying the military is creating a pretext to strike it.

 Growing numbers of people have been living in and around the hospital complex, hoping it will be safer than their homes or U.N. shelters in the north, several of which have been hit repeatedly.
 Israeli troops were around 3 kilometers (2 miles) from the hospital, according to its director.